-The DoD and NSF have each committed to grant funds to Jade for specified ocular therapeutic research activities (together, the "U.S. Government Grants") to be conducted through 2017, of which grants approximately \$0.221 million remain to be funded.
+The DoD and NSF have each committed to grant funds to Jade for specified ocular therapeutic research activities (together, the "U.S. Government Grants") to be conducted through 2017, which have been fully funded as of September 30, 2017.
 The Company recognizes grant funds as Revenue when it performs the activities specified by the terms of the grant and is entitled to the funds.